Pixel 4: Reception

 The Pixel 4 received an overall score of 112 from DXOMARK, a 10-point improvement over its predecessor.
 It had a photo score of 117, a video score of 101, and a selfie score of 92.
 The camera was particularly praised for its performance in low light situations.

 The Pixel 4 and 4 XL were praised by critics for their photography capabilities, the move to 6 GB of RAM from 4 GB, and the 90 Hz refresh rate screen.
 They were criticized for their poor battery life (especially on the smaller Pixel 4), the low amount of non-expandable storage, the lack of an ultra-wide angle camera lens, the removal of the fingerprint sensor in favor of the secure Face Unlock, the lack of 4K 60 fps video recording, the lack of headphones or an adapter in the box, the Motion Sense system's poor detection, and the high price compared to other flagship smartphones.
 Google was also criticized for not providing unlimited uncompressed photo and video cloud storage like its Pixel predecessors had.

 Ars Technica gave the device a mixed pre-release review, noting that the etched finish of the orange and white models felt stronger than that of the Pixel 3 without compromising its "soft" and "grippy" feel, but that the screen bezels looked "lopsided".
 The Motion Sense system was panned for its reliance on hand waving gestures that were "so big that it's a cumbersome, tiring, annoying thing to do."
-This was contrasted with early demonstrations of the technology being able to detect "sub-millimeter motions at high speed and accuracy", noting that Google's admitted need to downsize the radar chip in order to fit into a smartphone may have compromised its capabilities.
+This was contrasted with early demonstrations of the technology being able to detect "sub-millimeter motions at high speed and accuracy", noting that Google's admitted need to downsize the radar chip to fit into a smartphone may have compromised its capabilities.
 Ars Technica's in-depth review concluded that "This year, the Pixel 4 feels like a bunch of software decisions designed to prop up hardware that has been cost-cut to death".